firebase/firebaseui-web/README.md

-There is also a [quickstart](https://cloud.google.com/identity-platform/docs/multi-tenancy-quickstart) app available to demonstrate how to build a single sign-in page with the FirebaseUI for two tenants which have different sets of identity providers enabled.
+There is also a [quickstart](https://cloud.google.com/identity-platform/docs/multi-tenancy-quickstart) app available to demonstrate how to build a single sign-in page with the FirebaseUI for two tenants that have different sets of identity providers enabled.